 This is a course for students who are interested in learning Thai orthography, how Thai words are formed and rules for intonations.
 The purpose of the course is to provide the students (even though they have not taken any Thai language courses before) with basic Thai writing system resources to help them read as well as communicate in daily situations while studying in Thailand.

 Spring (Dance, Recreation / Physical Education; 100-level; 1 credit)

 This course will cover the basics of traditional Thai dance.
 Traditional music and dance in Thailand will be approached with seminars in which the instructors will initiate students into a total of five beginner-level songs that each have their own distinct dance moves and acts, of which will be taught to the students.
 In the very first week of lessons, the instructors will run through the course syllabus, a pre-dance or warm-up session, and a brief introduction of Thai dance terminology.
 Lectures will be given by the two course instructors and will mostly consist of PowerPoint slides, audio materials, and videos aimed to provide thorough background knowledge and understanding about the facts, history, terms, and song lyrics in Thai music and dance.

 Spring (Thai; 100-level; 3 credits)

 This is a course for students who have not taken any Thai language courses before.
 Its purpose is to provide the students with basic lexical, grammatical and functional resources to manage in daily situations while studying in Thailand.

 Traditional Thai Medicine and Complementary Medicine

 Spring (Anthropology, Community Health Sciences; 400-level; 3 credits)

-Systems of traditional healthcare in Asia; healing modalities widely used in Oriental healing; use of evidence-based criteria to evaluate the risks and benefits of traditional healthcare: cultural perspectives of herbal medicine, the botanical/chemical basis of ethnomedicines.
+This course examines the following: systems of traditional healthcare in Asia; healing modalities widely used in oriental healing; use of evidence-based criteria to evaluate the risks and benefits of traditional healthcare; cultural perspectives of herbal medicine, the botanical/chemical basis of ethnomedicines.